-4.1.3 Obtaining OLE DB data providers
+2.3.1.3 Obtaining OLE DB data providers

-PowerBuilder Enterprise lets you access data with any OLE DB data provider obtained from a vendor other than SAP if that data provider supports the OLE DB object interfaces required by PowerBuilder.
+PowerBuilder lets you access data with any OLE DB data provider if that data provider supports the OLE DB object interfaces required by PowerBuilder.
 In most cases, these drivers work with PowerBuilder.
-However, SAP might not have tested the drivers to verify this.
+However, Appean might not have tested the drivers to verify this.

-4.1.4 Supported versions for OLE DB
+2.3.1.4 Supported versions for OLE DB

-The OLE DB interface uses a DLL named PBOLE170.DLL to access a database through an OLE DB data provider.
+The OLE DB interface uses a DLL named PBOLE.dll to access a database through an OLE DB data provider.